Azure/azureml-assets/models/descriptions/foundation-models/model-card-summarization-sshleifer-distilbart-cnn-12-6.md

 The RoBERTa Large model is a large transformer-based language model that was developed by the Hugging Face team.
 It is pre-trained on masked language modeling and can be used for tasks such as sequence classification, token classification, or question answering.
 Its primary usage is as a fine-tuning tool and is case-sensitive.
 Additionally, there are metrics provided for DistilBART models, including the number of parameters, inference time, speedup, Rouge 2, and Rouge-L. The distilbart-xsum-12-6 model is recommended with 306 million parameters, 137 milliseconds inference time, 1.68 speedup, 22.12 Rouge 2, and 36.99 Rouge-L.

+> The above summary was generated using ChatGPT.
+Review the [original model card](https://huggingface.co/sshleifer/distilbart-cnn-12-6) to understand the data used to train the model, evaluation metrics, license, intended uses, limitations and bias before using the model.

 ### Inference samples

 Inference type|Python sample (Notebook)|CLI with YAML